christiandaley/SumSharp/README.md

              | Some x -> x
 ```

 Handling each case is not required, but a warning will be emitted by the `SumSharp` analyzer if the handling is non-exhaustive.
 It can be a good idea to treat this warning as an error.
-A match or switch statement that fails to handle a case at runtime will throw a `SumSharp.MatchFailureException`.
+A `Match` that fails to handle a case at runtime will throw a `SumSharp.MatchFailureException`.

 If you only want to handle some subset of cases, you can provide a default handler to prevent a warning from being emitted.